betterlockscreen/betterlockscreen/README.md

 #### Debian and derivatives

 UtkarshVerma was so kind to provide an installation script for debian based systems, ![check it out here](https://github.com/UtkarshVerma/installer-scripts).

+### Configuration

+You can customise various colors for betterlockscreen, copy config file from examples directory to `~/.config/betterlockscreenrc` and edit it accordingly.

+If configuration file is not found then default configurations will be used.

 ### Usage